albanpetit/albanpetit.com/README.md

-Here is the repository for my personal website where I share my projects on various topics, including electronics, web development, and a lot of things related to the Maker world.
-Some tutorials, experiences, and information are available in the blog posts section.
+Here is the repository for my personal website where I share my projects on various topics, including electronics, web development, and a lot of things related to the Maker world, some tutorials, experiences, and information are also available.

 ![albanpetit.com](https://github.com/albanpetit/albanpetit.com/blob/master/static/github-readme.png)